 If you can dream it, they’ve got it in neon – a quick scan of their gallery reveals flags, skeletons, and even one that simply reads ‘James Blunt’.
 One of these bad boys will brighten up your flat, but even if you aren’t in the market, it’s definitely worth a visit.

-You’ll find the Wild Card Brewery at two different locations in E17.
-You can find out more here.
+📍 You’ll find the Wild Card Brewery at two different locations in E17.

 10. Head up north to the wilds of Epping Forest

 Rounding off this list of the best things to do in Walthamstow is really something every Londoner should do at some point.
-The southern fringes of ‘The People’s Forest’ run alongside Walthamstow, earning it a spot here.
+The southern fringes of ‘The People’s Forest’ run alongside Walthamstow, earning it a spot on this list.
 With 50,000 trees and one hundred ponds (one of which has a penchant for murder), Epping Forest has drawn visitors as famous as Alfred, Lord Tennyson himself.